 Pectoral etching is a surgical procedure that is intended to enhance the appearance of the chest area.
-The procedure essentially involves removing fat cells from the areas of the body where they are most abundant and transferring them to the chest area in order to increase size and improve the appearance of the pectorals.
+The procedure essentially involves removing fat cells from the areas of the body where they are most abundant and transferring them to the chest area in order to increase the size and improve the appearance of the pectorals.

 The term “pectoral etching” generally refers to chest enhancement procedures performed on men.
 This is in contrast to breast augmentation surgery, which is typically performed on women, and which is usually aimed at changing the size and appearance of the breasts dramatically.
 With pectoral etching, the changes in size and appearance are a lot more subtle, and only relatively minor modification of the treatment area is performed.

 Male chest surgery is a feasible surgical option for men who:

 - have underdeveloped chest areas